 Superluminova therefore needs to be charged by an external light source.
 In order to exploit the maximum luminous capacity of the paint pigments, the paint must first be fully activated.
 In direct sunlight this takes roughly 90 minutes.
 Superluminova can be charged and discharged as often as required without losing any of its charging capacity.
 A further advantage in comparison to tritium-based radioluminescent paint is that it does not turn gray or yellow with age.

 The SZ01 movement is based on the successful Valjoux 7750 and has been specially developed by SINN.
 The development work began back in 2003.

 The main priority in undertaking the redesign was to make the chronograph functions significantly easier to read off.
 Which is why we attached so much importance to finding a first-class technical solution to mounting the jump 60-minute stopwatch hand in the centre of the dial.
 This allows users to take accurate stop times even more quickly and simply.
 The clarity and distinct readability of this chronograph stem from the design of the well-known Lemania 5100 movement.

 Our redesign enhances the readability in two ways: firstly, 60 minutes are now counted in one sweep of the hand instead of the usual 30 minutes, and secondly, the minute stop scale covers the entire diameter of the dial.

 The Valjoux 7750, by contrast, only has a 30-minute chronometer counter.
 Stopped times are difficult to see on this standard caliber as the interim marks of the hour counter are very close to the hour indices.
 Only with the aid of this pointer is it possible to distinguish between a minute display of 0 to 30 and 30 to 60.
-The SZ02 permits direct reading of the minutes right through from 0 to 60 minutes, meaning that the hour counter only needs to be read in terms of full hours.
+The SZ02 permits direct reading of the minutes right through from 0 to 60 minutes.